wwood/bioruby-velvet_underground/README.md

 [![Build Status](https://secure.travis-ci.org/wwood/bioruby-velvet_underground.png)](http://travis-ci.org/wwood/bioruby-velvet_underground)

 This biogem is aimed at providing Ruby bindings to the velvet assembler's source code.

-Note: this software is under active development!
+See also [bio-velvet](https://github.com/wwood/bioruby-velvet) for Ruby code that does not bind the velvet C.

 ## Installation

 ```sh
 gem install bio-velvet_underground
 ```
+This can take a few minutes as several versions of velvet with different kmer sizes are compiled.

 ## Usage